littletof/prettyBenching/docs/prettyBenchmarkDown/pr_benchmark_output.md

 This is the `afterTables`.
 This behaves the same as `description`, it just puts this at the bottom of the markdown.
 Here its defined with a simple string.

-Check out the Github Action, which comments a markdown like this on PRs: $link
+Check out the Github Action, which comments a markdown like this on PRs: [pr_benchmarks.yml](https://github.com/littletof/prettyBenching/blob/docs/prettyBenchmarkDown/pr_benchmarks.yml).

+You can find an example repo that uses it [here](https://github.com/littletof/pretty-benching-action/pull/2)